Summer Festivals in London 2018: A month-by-month guide

 British Summer Time

 British Summer Time is selling out fast, and it’s easy to see why.
 With headliners each night including Roger Waters, The Cure, Eric Clapton, Michael Buble and Bruno Mars, you are definitely in for a musical treat.
 This is a standing event and you can purchase food and drinks once you are inside the festival which is easily accessed by public transport.

 How much: Individual day tickets from £65

-Pride London is a month long celebration which comes to a close with the annual parade.
-In the lead up to the parade you can attend Pride in London, Rising Stars and the Pride’s Got Talent music and cabaret competitions.
-There is also a Gala Dinner and the iconic end of festival parade which takes to the streets at 12pm on the 7th of July.
+Pride London is a month-long celebration which comes to a close with the annual parade.
+In the lead up to the parade, you can attend Pride in London, Rising Stars and the Pride’s Got Talent music and cabaret competitions.
+There is also a Gala Dinner and the iconic end of the festival parade which takes to the streets at 12pm on the 7th of July.

 Where: All over London